ministryofjustice/opg-sirius-supervision-management-information/README.md

 `make up`

-Hot-reloading is managed independently for both apps and should happen seamlessly.
+Hot-reloading is managed independently and should happen seamlessly.
 Hot-reloading for web assets (JS, CSS, etc.) is also provided via a Yarn watch command.

 -----